oracle/odpi/doc/src/functions/dpiSodaColl.rst

     bytes, which will be populated upon successful completion of this function.

+.. function:: int dpiSodaColl_insertMany(dpiSodaColl \*coll, \
+        uint32_t numDocs, dpiSodaDoc \**docs, uint32_t flags, \
+        dpiSodaDoc \**insertedDocs)

+    Inserts multiple documents into the collection and optionally returns result documents containing information about the newly inserted documents.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.
+    On failure the offset attribute in the :ref:`dpiErrorInfo<dpiErrorInfo>` structure will contain the index into the SODA document handles array where the error took place.

+    NOTE: this function requires Oracle Client 18.5 or higher in addition to the usual SODA requirements.

+    **coll** [IN] -- a reference to the collection into which the documents are to be inserted.
+If the reference is NULL or invalid an error is returned.

+    **numDocs** [IN] -- the length of the arrays passed for the docs and insertedDocs parameters.

+    **docs** [IN] -- an array of SODA document handles which will be inserted into the collection.
+The length of the array is determined by the numDocs parameter.

+    **flags** [IN] -- one or more of the values from the enumeration :ref:`dpiSodaFlags<dpiSodaFlags>`, OR'ed together.

+    **insertedDocs** [OUT] -- a pointer to an array of document references that will be populated upon successful completion of this function.
+The length of the array is determined by the numDocs parameter.
+Call the function :func:`dpiSodaDoc_release()` for each of the elements of this array when the references contained in the array are no longer needed.
+This parameter can also be NULL if this information is not required.

 .. function:: int dpiSodaColl_insertOne(dpiSodaColl \*coll, dpiSodaDoc \*doc, \
         uint32_t flags, dpiSodaDoc \**insertedDoc)